Pieri type rules and $GL(2|2)$ tensor products: tensor products - the maximal atypical part

 \subsection{The ${\calR}_2$-case: Indecomposability}

-If we display the composition factors of $S^i \otimes S^j$ in the weight lattice of $\Gamma$, we get the following picture.
+If we display the maximal atypical composition factors $[x,y]$ of $S^i \otimes S^j$ in the $\Z^2$-lattice, we get the following picture.
 Here $\Box$ denotes composition factors occuring with multiplicity 2 and the $\circ$ appear with multiplicity 1.
 The socle is contained in the subset of composition factors denoted by $\Box$.

 with the two $\circ$ to the upper left at position $B^j S^{i-j}$ and $B^{j-1}S^{i-j}$ and the ones to the lower right at position $B^{-1}S^{i+j}$ and $S^{i+j}$.
 The picture in the $i=j$-case is similar